okanbilal.com

 It is time to be Techno-Optimists."

 Yes, there are many people who view technology negatively and express their critical opinions.
-However, we cannot ignore that these criticisms have deep roots and solid foundations.
+We can’t ignore the reasons behind these criticisms.
 In his work Discourse on the Sciences and Arts published in 1750, Jean-Jacques Rousseau opposed the optimistic, progress-focused outlook of the Age of Enlightenment.
-Rousseau argued that scientific and artistic developments could distance people from their fundamental virtues, suggesting that such progress could trigger moral corruption.
-Idealizing a lifestyle in harmony with nature and simple human virtues, Rousseau believed that technological advancements offered only superficial successes.
+Rousseau argued that scientific and artistic progress could distance people from their fundamental virtues, suggesting that such progress could trigger moral corruption.
+He wanted people to live in harmony with nature and simple human virtues.
+He thought that technological progress only gave us superficial successes.

 Similarly, in his book The Disappearance of Childhood, which I’ve enjoyed reading, author Neil Postman emphasizes that the flow of information offered by technology is rapid and superficial.
 Postman argues that children’s ability to access adult-oriented content through media weakens their capacity for deep thinking and removes the special nature of childhood as a distinct period.
 It is true that technology has made access to information easier, but as Postman points out, this access can sometimes lead to distraction, lack of depth, and even the weakening of social bonds.